Want a happy employee? Give them an office

 However, a new survey of 1,500 employees by ResumeLab demonstrates that, once again, people prefer working in workspaces that have actual offices—rooms with a door where people can work on their own, in peace.

-Weighed against fully open offices, low-partition cubicles, low-partition cubicles with standalone offices, and full cubicles, people reported that an open office layout that included offices was the most welcoming, appealing, desirable, and trendy of all options.
+Weighed against fully open offices, low-partition cubicles, low-partition cubicles with stand-alone offices, and full cubicles, people reported that an open office layout that included offices was the most welcoming, appealing, desirable, and trendy of all options.
 Keep in mind, “everyone just has their own office without shared space” was not offered as an option.

 This finding is in line with nearly all recent office research.
 Open offices (and cubicles) may be inexpensive, but research has found they can actually impair productivity and encourage less face-to-face interaction than alternatives.
 On top of that, they come with an unexpected side of gender inequality: Many women report feeling “on display” and subject to harassment in open offices.